-All Edquity partnerships also consist of a live support team with extended hours to answer inquiries from students, custom marketing graphics to drive adoption, and personalized training sessions for administrators and students.
+All of our Edquity partners also have access to a live support team with extended hours to answer student inquiries, custom marketing graphics to drive traffic to the app, and personalized training sessions for both administrators and students.

-Typically it takes between 5-6 weeks to launch the Edquity platform, assuming no unique product specifications that would require custom development work.
-Typically, we work with five core stakeholders to accomplish a successful launch:
+Typically, it takes between 5-6 weeks to launch the Edquity platform, assuming there are no unique product specifications that would require custom development work.
+In general, we work with five core stakeholders to accomplish a successful launch:

 At Edquity, we want to make sure students in need of emergency support have the funds and resources they need as soon as possible.
 We also want to make sure institutions are maximizing their precious and scare emergency aid dollars and that these dollars have the most impact.
 To do this, we've worked with Dr. Sara Goldrick-Rab, Edquity's Chief Strategy Officer and nationally-recognized emergency aid researcher, to develop an evidence-based approach to determining aid distributions.